zirachw/Tubes1_Rudal-Sekeloa-Reloaded/README.md

    ```bash
    cd src/alternative-bots/[botname]
    ```
-   if you want to compile alternative bots, and:
+   if you want to compile alternative bots, or
       ```bash
    cd src/main-bots/[botname]
    ```